SFDO-Community-Sprints/summit-events-app-documentation/docs/Getting-Started/post-install-consideration.md

 After you install Summit Events in your org there are some additional considerations you'll want to make to ensure there is alignment with your organization.
 Before you begin, be sure that you've completed all of the steps to [Install and Configure](https://sfdo-community-sprints.github.io/summit-events-app-documentation/docs/Getting-Started/Installing/) Summmit Events.

 ## Page Layout Considerations
 The Summit Events App was originally created for Higher Education institutions.
 You'll notice there are some fields that are specifically related to Admissions, like "Applicant Type".
 Based on your organization/institution, you may want to remove fields from the page layout to avoid confusion from your Users.
-We add the most commonly used fields that highlight exisiting functionality to the page layouts on install for visibility.
+We add the most commonly used fields that highlight existing functionality to the page layouts on install for visibility.

 Here are some suggested fields to review based on some industry intentions:
 * Applicant Type
 * ...

-For support in creating new or editting your page layouts, we encourage you review Salesforce documentation: [How to create and edit page layouts](https://help.salesforce.com/articleView?id=customize_layoutcreate.htm&type=5)
+For support in creating new or editing your page layouts, we encourage you to review Salesforce documentation: [How to create and edit page layouts](https://help.salesforce.com/articleView?id=customize_layoutcreate.htm&type=5)

 ## Visibility (Objects and Search)
 Because Summit Events is intended to integrate with your existing Salesforce org, you'll want to consider exposing records on related objects.
-The Contact record is a good example as you may want to create visibility to an individuals registration records from that object.
+The Contact record is a good example as you may want to create visibility to an individual's registration records from that object.
 Consider the following for visibility and clarity within your Salesforce org:

 * Add the Summit Events Registrant related list to the Contact page layout
 * Configure the fields that display in the "Default" Search Layouts for [each of the Summit Events objects](https://sfdo-community-sprints.github.io/summit-events-app-documentation/docs/object-field-resources/).
 You can leverage Salesforce resources to learn [how to configure Search Layouts](https://help.salesforce.com/articleView?id=search_results_setup_lex.htm&type=5).